djShrek/blog/_drafts/learning_stock_market_basics.md

 Return on equity shows you the rate of return to shareholdrs by dividing net income by total shareholders equity.
 Bigger is always better with this number because it means the company is making a lot of money off the investments that shareholders have made.
 A good return on equity is anything above 20 percent.

+### Price/Sales

+In the book, research done by an investor named James O'Shaughnessy (author of the book What Works on Wall Street) found that the two best value measures for stocks are Price/Sales for companies of all sizes and dividend yield for large companies.